erkac/training-nginx-02H/02_lab.md

    > You should be redirected to https://www.example.com and then load balanced to one of the web servers.

-7. Test the configuration in chrome by entering the below Load balancer FQDN.
+7. Test the configuration in *Chrome* by entering the below Load balancer FQDN.

    ```
    https://www.example.com/